Jan Leeming: Career

-Searching for René

-In 2013 Leeming researched, wrote and presented a BBC Inside Out documentary on the World War II Free French Pilot, René Mouchotte.
+In 2013, Leeming researched, wrote and presented a BBC Inside Out documentary on the World War II Free French Pilot, René Mouchotte.
 Through her research she met the Director of the Allied Air Forces Museum at Elvington near York.
 Ian Reed was able to source historic material which added to Leeming's programme.
 She is now a Vice President of the Museum.

-The Real Marigold Hotel

-In January and February 2016, Leeming appeared in the three-part BBC series The Real Marigold Hotel, which followed a group of celebrity senior citizens including Miriam Margolyes and Wayne Sleep on a journey to India.
-In December 2017, she also appeared in the second season of The Real Marigold on Tour to Havana.
+In January and February 2016, Leeming appeared in the three-part BBC series The Real Marigold Hotel, which followed a group of celebrities including Miriam Margolyes and Wayne Sleep on a journey to India.
+In December 2017, she also appeared in the second series of The Real Marigold on Tour to Havana.

-Celebrity First Dates

 Broadcast on 2 November 2017, Leeming took part in a special celebrity edition of Channel 4's First Dates, in aid of Stand Up To Cancer.

-Money for Nothing

 Leeming donated the money raised in the celebrity edition to Brooke, Action for Working Horses and Donkeys.

-The Real Marigold on Tour – Cuba

 Leeming joined Miriam Margolyes, Wayne Sleep and Bobby George in the BBC One programme The Real Marigold on Tour when they visited Cuba to look at how Cubans treat their elderly and the way the elderly spend their retirement.

-The Real Marigold on Tour – Argentina

 In February 2019, Leeming joined Sheila Ferguson, Wayne Sleep and Paul Nicholas in the BBC One programme The Real Marigold on Tour when they visited Buenos Aires, Argentina.